aymene01/internship-mistral/README.md

 Hello Mistral Team,

-I'm Aymene Bousbia, and I’m excited to present **Mistral Chat**: an AI-powered chat application designed as part of my software engineering internship.
-This project showcases a modern, scalable, and user-friendly chat interface integrated with Mistral's advanced AI capabilities.
-Below, I outline the project's features, technical details, and implementation insights.
+I'm Aymene Bousbia, submitting **Mistral Chat** as part of the Software Engineering internship application.
+This AI-powered chat app integrates Mistral’s AI for a modern and scalable chat experience.
+Below are its key features and technical details.

 ## Project Overview